Code-Institute-Submissions/Athenaazar-Paradise-restaurant-html-css_OctResub/README.md

 <h3>GitHub</h3> - to hold the repository.
  <h3>Canva</h3> - to design the logo and photos
 <h3>Googlefonts</h3> - for the website's font.

+ <h2>**Features & Pages**</h2>

+The website consists of 6 unique pages:

+- Homepage
+- Contact Us
+- About us
+- Menu
+- Event
+- Gallery

+<ins>_Navigation_</ins>

+The navigation bar consists of the company logo, navigation links.

+Mobile version navigation has a company logo and menu with the same structure as large navigation.navigation.

+<ins>_Footer_</ins>

+The top part of the footer has a company name, and the below part has navigation links, copyright & social links.

 <h3>The website displays and functions correctly on the following browsers:</h3>